dwhinham/mt32-pi/README.md

 The SSD1306 controller is found in mini 128x32 and 128x64 OLED displays, which are well-known for their use in FlashFloppy/Gotek devices.
 They can be found for very little money on eBay and AliExpress.

-Both 32 and 64 pixel high variants are supported.
+Currently, only 128x32 and 128x64 variants are supported.
 These displays usually have an I²C address of `0x3c`.

 ### Compatibility